Benson0216/Road-to-Pytorch-LinearRegression/README.md

 X = torch.arange(start, end, step).unsqueeze(dim = 1)
 y = weight * X + bias
 ```

-Afterwards, we shall split the data into training and testing dataset, which will be in a ratio of 8:2.
+Afterwards, we shall split the data into training and testing dataset in a ratio of 8 and 2.
 ```python
 # split data into training set and testing set
 train_split = int(len(X) * 0.8)